Virasoro constraints on moduli of sheaves and vertex algebras: Virasoro constraints

 in $\BD^{X}_{\alpha}$, where we denote $r=\int_X \delta\cdot \ch(\alpha)$.
 Note also that the operators $\bL_j^\delta$ satisfy the property that $\bL_{j}^\delta(F D)=F \,\bL_{j}^\delta(D)$ in $\BD^{X}_\alpha$ for every $D$.
 Since by \eqref{Eq:deltanorm} the geometric realization of $F$ with respect to $\BG$ is zero, the only terms of \eqref{eq: invariantimpliesnormalized2} contributing to \eqref{eq: invariantimpliesnormalized} are the ones with $s=k+1$, thus \eqref{eq: invariantimpliesnormalized} becomes

 By the induction hypothesis, all the terms with $j>k$ vanish and thus the term with $j=k$ also vanishes, showing that

 which concludes the induction step.\qedhere \end{proof}

 \begin{remark} For surfaces or 3-folds $X$ with $H^i(\CO_X)=0$ for $i>0$, the Hilbert scheme of points and the moduli of stable pairs, respectively, are moduli of sheaves in the sense of Section \ref{sec: modulisheavespairs}.
-The canonical universal sheaves in each cases are precisely the $\pt$-normalized universal sheaves and the formulations in \cite{moop, moreira} coincide with Conjecture \ref{conj: normalizedVirasoro}.
-In \cite{bree}, the author uses a geometric realization with respect to the sheaf $\BG\otimes \det(\BG)^{-1/r}$ that is not a universal sheaf for $M$; however,
+The canonical universal sheaves in each of these cases are precisely the $\pt$-normalized universal sheaves and the formulations in \cite{moop, moreira} coincide with Conjecture \ref{conj: normalizedVirasoro}.
+In \cite{bree}, the author considers moduli spaces of torsion free stable sheaves on surfaces with $h^{1,0}=h^{2,0}=0$; the sheaves in such moduli spaces have fixed determinant $\Delta$.
+The author uses a geometric realization with respect to the sheaf $\BG\otimes \det(\BG)^{-1/r}\,.$ This is not a universal sheaf for $M$ in the sense we use in this paper since its restriction to $\{G\}\times X$ is $G\otimes \det(G)^{-1/r}=G\otimes \Delta^{-1/r}$ rather than $G$; however,

 recovers the $\pt$-normalized universal sheaf of Remark \ref{rem: rationaldeltanormalized}.
 The equivalence between van Bree's formulation of Virasoro for the moduli of stable sheaves of positive rank and Conjecture \ref{conj: normalizedVirasoro} is explained by Lemma \ref{lem: twist}. \end{remark}